Leading the Way

 A New Model of Magnetic Structure in Space

 Dr. Donald Scott will describe his investigation of the inherent properties of Birkeland currents and subsequent discovery that they produce unexpectedly far-reaching magnetic fields in cosmic space.
 These fields collect matter and compress it into concentric hollow cylinders.
 They also produce a long-range attractive force on other such currents.
 Without involving mathematics, Scott describes the results of his analysis of the magnetic structures that are produced by, and that surround, Birkeland Currents.
 This work and its results gives new insight into our understanding of the electrical properties of space.
-Click here for the math that will not be presented at the conference.

 Dr. Scott earned his Bachelors and Masters degrees in Electrical Engineering at the University of Connecticut.
 He earned a Doctorate in Electrical Engineering at the Worcester Polytechnic Institute, Worcester, Massachusetts, and was a member of the faculty of the Department of Electrical & Computer Engineering at the University of Massachusetts/Amherst from 1959 until his retirement in 1998.
 During that time he was the recipient of several good-teaching awards and authored numerous scientific papers and chapters.
 In 1987, the McGraw-Hill Book Company published his 730-page textbook, An Introduction To Circuit Analysis – A Systems Approach.
 In addition, Dr. Scott published the classic, Electric Sky (2006), 256 pages of compelling material on the Electric Universe and plasma cosmology.

 The Reality of Long Range Weather and Climate Forecasting: The Need for an Electromagnetic Approach